legendarycode3/blockchain-development-documentary-guide/README.md

     ☑️ Smart Contract Languages & IDEs:  ---
       1) Solidity: The primary language for writing smart contracts on Ethereum and  EVM compatible blockchain. </br>
-	  Solidity is a high-level, object-oriented programming language designed for implementing
+	  Solidity is a high-level, object-oriented programming language designed for implementing smart contracts on the Ethereum Virtual Machine (EVM).
+It is statically typed, supports

       2) Rust: Used for high-performance  blockchain platforms like Solana.